 - The methodology and approach applied for the mapping

-- A detailed list of 30 donors (see details in next question)
+- A detailed list of up to 30 donors (see details in next question)

 - The funding cycle and the recommended next steps